A downloadable PDF of the handbook is currently being updated.

 Examples of situations in which an animal may not be approved or may be removed from campus include, but are not limited to, the following:

-1. The animal is not under the control of the handler, and such individual does not take effective action to control the animal within a reasonable period of time under the circumstances.
+1. The animal is not under the control of the handler, and such an individual does not take effective action to control the animal within a reasonable period of time under the circumstances.

 3. The animal is not housebroken.
 For purposes of this policy, “housebroken” means that the animal is trained to relieve its waste in an outdoor area or, if the animal cannot be taken outdoors through reasonable efforts by its handler, then in some designated indoor area that does not pose a sanitation risk to any persons on Rhodes premises.